WinVector/wrapr/extras/RewritingCode.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/r4_qdFyVnv8?start=31" frameborder="0" allowfullscreen>
 </iframe>
-`mapsyms()` is a simple function that captures variable names and builds a mapping from them to the names they refer to.
-For example we can use it to quickly build the assignment map for the let block as follows:
+`mapsyms()` is a simple function that captures variable names and builds a mapping from them to the names they refer to in the current environment.
+For example we can use it to quickly build the assignment map for the let block, because the earlier assigments such as "`subjectID <- "PID"`" allow `mapsyms()` to find the intended re-mappings.
+This would also be true for other cases, such as re-mapping function arguments to values.
+Our example becomes:

 ``` r
 print(mapsyms(subjectID,